 Today experience the thrill of dog sledding with an experienced guide.
 At the kennel, you will learn to drive your own sled and team of huskies and then you’ll follow your guide’s lead on the beautiful snowy trails, through the woods, and over the plains.
 Dog sledding, also called “mushing”, has been used for hunting and travel in the Arctic region since the 10th century.
 Even today, it is still a thriving mode of transport in Lapland, the northernmost region of Scandinavia.
 After a good ride, enjoy some coffee and a light lunch in front of a campfire.

 In the early evening, you will ride in a minibus to Abisko, about 100 km (60 miles) from Kiruna, for an unforgettable evening of natural beauty and gourmet cuisine.
 The night begins with a chairlift ride up a mountainside to the Aurora Sky Station in Abisko National Park, offering an unspoiled view of the stars above.
 At the restaurant, indulge in a delicious, Nordic-inspired 3-course dinner, followed by a guided tour to learn about the spectacular northern lights and how to see them.
 After a wonderful evening at Aurora Sky Station, you will be returned to Kiruna.

-• The ICEHOTEL opens in mid-December.
-Until then, all guided tours will be at the ICEHOTEL 365, which is open throughout the year.
+Sleeping on a bed made of snow and ice, snuggled in a thermal sleeping bag on top of soft reindeer skins, is an unforgettable experience (SUPPLEMENT COST APPLIES).
+The ICEHOTEL opens in mid-December.
+Until then, accommodation and guided tours will be at the ICEHOTEL 365 which is open throughout the year.

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.